TortleTurtle/LinkedIn-Writing-Assistant/README.md

 ENGINE_NAME=
 INSTANCE_NAME=
 ```
-4. Run to install dependencies and start the express server:
+4. Install dependencies and start the express server:
 ```
 npm install
 npm run start
 ```
 Server will be live at `localhost:3000`
 ### Client
-1. open terminal in `/Client`
+1. Open a new terminal and navigate to `./LinkedIn-Writing-Assistant/Client`
 2. Run:
 ```
 npm install
 npm run preview
 ```
-The command will return a url to reach the local web server.
+The command will return an url to reach the local web server.

 ## Prompts
 ### Analysing README.md